remifan/gdbp_study/_sources/overview.md

 ## Source codes
 ``````{margin}
 ```{note}
-Authors' remarks stay at this sidebar along with the table-of-content.
+Authors' remarks stay at this sidebar alongslide with the table-of-content.
 We choose washed font-color to minimize distracition.
 ```
 ``````